The Osaka Protocol

 3. Digital Access and Inclusion

-• Enhance digital connectivity and affordability, targeting underserved women and girls in rural and marginalized communities.
+Facilitate universal digital connectivity and inclusion by supporting sustained investment in infrastructure, affordable access, and digital services, with targeted support for underserved women and girls in rural and marginalized communities.

 4. Ethical Technology Development

-• Establish frameworks for unbiased, gender-responsive technologies through inclusive design principles and governance mechanisms.
+Encourage comprehensive frameworks for developing and deploying unbiased, gender-responsive technologies through diverse representation, inclusive design principles, and robust governance mechanisms.

 Timeline